apache/hawq-docs/ddl/ddl-storage.md

 -   Row-oriented storage: good for OLTP types of workloads with many iterative transactions and many columns of a single row needed all at once, so retrieving is efficient.

-    **Note:** Column-oriented storage is deprecated, and can only be enabled by specifically enabling the `gp_enable_ column_oriented_table` parameter.
+    **Note:** Column-oriented storage is no longer available.
 Parquet storage should be used, instead.

 Row-oriented storage provides the best options for the following situations: